Choose the Best Insect Repellent

 Promising Alternatives to DEET

 Most plant-based insect repellents use essential oils from one or more of these plants: citronella, cedar, eucalyptus, peppermint, lemongrass, geranium, and soybean.
-Of the products tested in a study, a soybean oil-based repellent gave protection from mosquito bites for about 1.5 hours.
+Of the products tested in a small study, a soybean oil-based repellent gave protection from mosquito bites for about 1.5 hours.
 This is similar to a product with 10% DEET.

 Use a soybean oil-based product instead of DEET if you: